EvarinDev/EvarinDev/README.md

 Back-End & CyberSecurity
 ------------------------

-Hi, I’m Evarin Rin, a passionate back-end developer with a focus on building robust, efficient systems, and a strong interest in cybersecurity.
+Hi, I’m Evarin, a passionate back-end developer with a focus on building robust, efficient systems, and a strong interest in cybersecurity.
 With expertise in various back-end technologies and a deep understanding of secure architectures, I aim to deliver high-quality, scalable solutions that prioritize both performance and security.
 My skills include database management, API development, optimizing server-side performance, and implementing cybersecurity best practices to protect applications and data.
 Check out my GitHub at EvarinDev to see some of the projects I’ve worked on and how I integrate security into every development challenge.

 * 🌍  I'm based in Thailand
 * 🧠  I'm learning XSS, SQL INJECTION